 2015-12-13 - Updated the firmware for the router... feed was down for an hour and I soft-bricked the router, but seems to be ok now.
 Time will tell if data throughput and stability are improved.

-2015-11-22 - Corrected a audio bleed-over issue between the Left and Right feeds that was occurring in the stereo channels of the DSP.
-Also increased the Westshore activity triggering threshold to reduce false activity indications.
+2015-11-22 - Increased the Westshore activity triggering threshold to reduce false activity indications.

 2015-08-08 - Added an experimental Lakewood Alert Tone inhibit function (single tone).
 Allowed some tone to come through but at a greatly reduced level.

 2015-08-07 - Equipment issues resolved...
 Westcom Station Alert and Meta-Tag channel activity back online.